SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 N/A for the 32DA: There's no AVR32DA64, hence the 64-pin-only issues don't apply.The flash mapping is likewise not an issue there as they only have one section of flash.
 The * indicates that this issue is universal and applies to every modern AVR

-Alas - 9 months after the release of the DA-series,we have seen only the AVR128DB get a new silicon rev that fixed a significant number of issues.
+Alas - 9 months after the release of the DA-series,we have seen only the AVR128DB get a new silicon rev that fixed a significant number of issues, though the AVR32DA is getting respun to fix vector issue, presumably (since it was recalled)

 ## Determining silicon rev
 Read SYSCFG.REVID; SYSCFG.REVID&0xF0 is the major rev (the letter), SYSCFG.REVID&0x0F is the minor rev.